-Marcus has developed a reputation for successfully negotiating complex family law files.
-He has negotiated prenuptial agreements for business owners and professional athletes with assets of over $100 million and he has successfully settled many complex divorce and separation agreements for high net-worth clients in both British Columbia and Alberta.
+In addition, Marcus has developed a reputation for successfully negotiating complex family law files.
+He has negotiated prenuptial agreements, cohabitation agreements and marriage agreements for business owners and professional athletes with assets of over $100 million.
+He regularly settles complex divorce and separation agreements for high net-worth clients in both British Columbia and Alberta.

 Marcus is also known for his interprovincial and international family law work.
 He has successfully represented clients in cases involving the application of the Hague Convention on International Child Abduction.
-He regularly represents clients in family law disputes which involve jurisdictional conflicts between Alberta and British Columbia or between Canada and the USA.
-Marcus has also represented clients with family law or divorce claims involving Australia, Taiwan, Hong Kong, The United Kingdom, Sweden, Germany, Iran, India, The United Arab Emirates and Mexico.
-This experience has been recognized as he has provided expert opinion evidence to the High Court of London England on an international child welfare case.
+He regularly represents clients involved in jurisdictional conflicts between Alberta and British Columbia.
+Marcus has also represented clients with family law or divorce claims involving the United States, Australia, Taiwan, Hong Kong, the United Kingdom, Sweden, Germany, Iran, India, the United Arab Emirates and Mexico.
+He has provided expert opinion evidence to the High Court of London England on an international child welfare case.

-Marcus has also contributed to advancing public legal education by presenting family law topics to banks, mortgage brokers, real estate professionals, women’s shelters, and for the Calgary Board of Education.
-He has been a supervising lawyer for Pro Bono Students Canada at the University of British Columbia, advising students developing presentations on domestic violence.
-He has also presented at the University of Calgary on small firm practice, family law litigation and he has been a moot court judge.
-He is also a contributor to the Law Society of Alberta’s Family Law Practice Manual.
+Marcus has also contributed to advancing public legal education by presenting family law topics to banks, mortgage brokers, real estate professionals, women’s shelters, and post-secondary institutions.
+He has been a supervising lawyer for Pro Bono Students Canada, Student Legal Assistance and he is a contributor to the Law Society of Alberta’s Family Law Practice Manual.

 "I really appreciated Marcus' approach to my file.
 He was always the voice of reason and I believe that his sound and timely advice led to the best possible outcome for me.
 I appreciated his ability to cut through the nonsense and focus on the important issues while having empathy for the whole family.
 It was clear that he had my family's best interest at heart."